hello@julietsmallernst.com ✗ 510-216-3988

 Therapy with children and adolescents

 Later childhood and adolescence are tender and dramatic periods full of challenge, change, and growth.
 The young people I work with may struggle with a variety of life problems, such as anxiety, questions about their identity, learning challenges, family strife, and difficulty understanding or managing their emotions.
-I aim to provide safe conditions for a young person to develop trust in themselves and help them find their own authentic language for how they feel and what they think.
+I aim to provide safe conditions for a young person to develop trust in themselves and help them find and recognize their own authentic language for how they feel and what they think.

 Depending on a child’s age, developmental stage, and interests, our sessions will involve talk therapy, creative expression, play, skill-building, or some combination thereof.